isc-projects/kea/doc/sphinx/arm/stats.rst

 Time series
 ====================

-Previously, by default, each statistic holded only a single data point.
+Previously, by default, each statistic held only a single data point.
 When Kea attempted to record a new value, the existing previous value was overwritten.
 That approach has the benefit of taking up little memory and it covers most cases reasonably well.
 However, there may be cases where you need to have many data points for some process.
 For example, some processes, such as received packet size, packet processing time or number of database queries needed to process a packet, are not cumulative and it would be useful to keep many data points, perhaps to do some form of statistical analysis afterwards.

 Since Kea 1.6, by default, each statistic holds 20 data points.
 Setting such